 International migration from Syria to Europe

-Civil war erupted in March 2011 and continues today.
+Civil war erupted in Syria in March 2011 and continues today.
 Millions of Syrians have fled their homes and in some cases the country to escape the war.
 It is estimated that 11 million people fled their homes, with 6.6 million people being internally displaced (forced to move to another area of the country).

 Syrians have sought refuge in neighbouring countries such as Turkey.
 The graph below illustrates the impact of the civil war in Syria on net migration in Turkey.
 Prior to the conflict in Syria, net migration was negative, meaning more people were leaving Turkey than were arriving.
 However, following the outbreak of war net migration increased rapidly.